-- (1) If the consumer is in default under a credit agreement, the credit provider- - (a) may draw the default to the notice of the consumer in writing and propose that the consumer refer the credit agreement to a debt counsellor, alternative dispute resolution agent, consumer court or ombud with jurisdiction, with the intent that the parties resolve any dispute under the agreement or develop and agree on a plan to bring the payments under the agreement up to date; an - (b) subject to section 130(2), may not commence any legal proceedings to enforce the agreement before- - (i) first providing notice to the consumer, as contemplated in paragraph (a), or in section 86(10), as the case may be; and - (ii) meeting any further requirements set out in section 130. - (2) Subsection (1) does not apply to a credit agreement that is subject to a debt restructuring order, or proceedings in a court that could result in such an order. - (3) Subject to subsection (4), a consumer may- - (a) at any time before the credit provider has cancelled the agreement re-instate a credit agreement that is in default by paying to the credit provider all amounts that are overdue, together with the credit provider's permitted default charges and reasonable costs of enforcing the agreement up to the time of re-instatement; - (b) after complying with paragraph (a), may resume possession of any property that had been repossessed by the credit provider pursuant to an attachment order. - (4) A consumer may not re-instate a credit agreement after- - (a) the sale of any property pursuant to- - (i) an attachment order; or - (ii) surrender of property in terms of section 127; - (b) the execution of any other court order enforcing that agreement; or - (c) the termination thereof in accordance with section 123.
+- (1) If the consumer is in default under a credit agreement, the credit provider- - (a) may draw the default to the notice of the consumer in writing and propose that the consumer refer the credit agreement to a debt counsellor, alternative dispute resolution agent, consumer court or ombud with jurisdiction, with the intent that the parties resolve any dispute under the agreement or develop and agree on a plan to bring the payments under the agreement up to date; an - (b) subject to section 130(2), may not commence any legal proceedings to enforce the agreement before- - (i) first providing notice to the consumer, as contemplated in paragraph (a), or in section 86(10), as the case may be; and - (ii) meeting any further requirements set out in section 130. - (2) Subsection (1) does not apply to a credit agreement that is subject to a debt restructuring order, or proceedings in a court that could result in such an order. - (3) Subject to subsection (4), a consumer may at any time before the credit provider has cancelled the agreement, remedy a default in such credit agreement by paying to the credit provider all amounts that are overdue, together with the credit provider's prescribed default administration charges and reasonable costs of enforcing the agreement up to the time the default was remedied.

+- (4) A credit provider may not re-instate or revive a credit agreement after- - (a) the sale of any property pursuant to- - (i) an attachment order; or - (ii) surrender of property in terms of section $\underline{127}$; - (b) the execution of any other court order enforcing that agreement; or

+(c) the termination thereof in accordance with section $\underline{123}$.